Blue City, Oman

 Blue City (Al Madina A'Zarqa) was a planned city project in the Sultanate of Oman with a $20 billion budget.
-The city was supposed to spread over 32 square kilometers and 16 kilometers of coastline along the coastal region at Al Sawaadi, 45 minutes from Muscat.
+The city was supposed to spread over 32 square kilometers and 16 kilometers of coastline along the coastal region at Al Sawadi, 45 minutes from Muscat.

 When completed, the city would have included 20 hotels, hospitals, and a university.
 It was to have shopping centers, a marina, and schools.
 Al Madina A'Zarqa supported the government Vision 2020 in diversifying the sultanate's economy from fossil fuel.

 About the Blue City

 Located on a peninsula 30 minutes from Muscat Seeb Airport, Al Madina A'Zarqa was to be a 32 km2 waterfront city built along 16 km of shoreline adjacent to the Gulf of Oman.

 One of the largest-scale developments in the Middle East, the Al Madina A'Zarqa represented an investment of between $15–$20 billion.
 The first round of financing was secured through the issuing of a bond note by Bear Stearns on international markets raising US$925 million.
 The note was rated Baa3 by ratings agency Moody's in March, 2007, following on from a BBB− rating by Fitch Ratings when the note was issued.
 Bear Stearns was subsequently awarded "Middle East Leisure Deal of the Year 2006" by Project Finance for the arranging of the Blue City note.

 The organization behind the project was Al Sawadi Investment & Tourism Company (ASIT) which had the endorsement of the government of Oman to bring the development to life.